Creating joined attributes

 If you are using the conditional fields feature in Zendesk Support, you might have one category field and multiple subcategory fields that are displayed in the ticket only when a particular category is selected.
-Placing all the subcategory fields in one query creates a big unusable chart.
+Placing all the subcategory fields in one report creates a big unusable chart.
 Instead, use the Explore IF THEN ELSE function to define conditions base on which the subcategories should be joined with the categories.
 Use this formula and adjust it according to your needs:

 IF [Category]="Category A" THEN [Category]+"-"+[Subcategory A]